franciscolopezsancho/akka-persistence-query-training/exercise_01_reading_from_journal/README.md

 ##### TO DO:
    - Check that we have in place a working `Box`.
-This is a green on tests in `BoxSpec`
+This means getting green on the tests in `BoxSpec`
    - Spin up the docker container with a mysql database in it and create the required tables from `init-tables`
    - `ProjectionSpec` should be red but that's just a hint for you were to start.